-Information for disabled and international students and students who are under the age of 18.
+Information on our Equal Opportunities policy, as well as advice for disabled students, international students, and students who are under the age of 18.

 Any student under the age of 18 at the start of their contract will be required to sign a duty of care agreement.

 If you are resident at one of the University managed halls (Brooke Hall, Cordwainers Court, Gardens House, Glassyard Building, Highline Building, Portland House, Sketch House or The Costume Store), you can download the UAL Duty of Care Agreement (PDF 278KB).

 Residents of other halls should check the under 18 policy with their accommodation provider.

 The University is committed to promoting equal opportunities and access, and we will try our best to arrange suitable facilities and support for students with disabilities (mental, physical or unseen).

 In order to better prepare you for your hall application, please see our dedicated page for students with disabilities that provides a full list of our halls and what facilities they house.